 SE Ranking calculates Visibility Rating for your site as well as for your competitor’s sites.
+Check out a guide to analyzing search visibility with SE Ranking to see how easy it is.
 To see the visibility scores, go to Visibility Rating in the My Competitors module.
 The visibility score will help you see who owns the biggest share of impressions on the SERPs across search engines and locations in a particular niche.

 By default, you’ll see the overall Visibility Rating for domains that compete for your keywords, but our tool allows you to go much deeper.
 You can check visibility on SERPs for a particular group of keywords.
 For this, use Filters to choose the Group of keywords that you want to analyze.
 With the filters applied, the table will show your closest niche competitors and where you stand compared to them.